-O Brief Description: This program consists of one-on-one supervision services to children in out-of-home care to assure their safety or the safety of those around them.
+- o Brief Description: This program consists of one-on-one supervision services to children in out-of-home care to assure their safety or the safety of those around them.
 These are children that have emotional, behavioral or medical issues.
-This program involves assessment services to identify services needed, and the supervision of the process by which the client receives those services.

-Demonstration Approval Period: July 5, 2012 through June 30, 2017 Page 145 of 357 o Eligible Population: Children placed in out-of-home care due to allegations of abuse and/or neglect requiring additional supervision to assure safety.
+This program involves assessment services to identify services needed, and the supervision of the process by which the client receives those services. - o Eligible Population: Children placed in out-of-home care due to allegations of abuse and/or neglect requiring additional supervision to assure safety.